General Education Outcomes

 1. Exhibit an understanding of methods of inquiry used by the social and behavioral sciences.

-2. Critically evaluate the ways people act, think and feel in response to their societies.
+2. Evaluate critically the ways people act, think, and feel in response to their societies or cultures.

 Upon completion of this coursework, a student will be able to: